crpiceda/qdyn2exodus/README.md

 * It works only for a single fault, this is mainly because I do not have any example so far with multiple fault segments (debugging level - easy)

 There might be some other points, which I cannnot recollect at the moment, but will add in case they show up in my mind.

+My personal todo list to anyone interested:
+* Convert the snippet into an instance of the output functionalities available in the utils in qdyn (easy)
+* Add the exporting routine inside the main code (medium and time consuming)